newjersey/innovation.nj.gov/content/_projects/nursing-home-misconduct-form.md

 menu-group: COVID Response
 ---

+As part of a statewide investigation into potential misconduct at nursing homes during the COVID-19 pandemic, individuals can report illegal activity or other misconduct to the NJ Attorney General’s Office using the [Nursing Home Misconduct Reporting Form](https://covid19.nj.gov/ltc).

 ### Challenge

 As part of a statewide investigation into potential misconduct at nursing homes during the COVID-19 pandemic, individuals can report illegal activity or other misconduct to the NJ Attorney General's Office using the Nursing Home Misconduct Reporting Form.